- “The Good Old Days”

 The graphic and specialty boom has opened up lots of opportunities for specialization.
 You can collect plates that have a certain theme.
 Common ones are environmental (birds, parks, animals, water, mountains), education, sports, and history-related (anniversaries, events, monuments, etc.).
 There are still many more.
 At one convention, a collector put together a prize-winning display of plates having to do with food.

 Motorcycle plates and military-related plates are the most likely areas of specialization when it comes to non-passengers; these have strong affiliations with certain people while more general categories (truck, trailer) do not.
 A quick note on U.S. government plates: these are now illegal to sell even if expired.
-Some collectors still have them because their circulation was not as controlled as it is today.
-A state government plate is different; just do not buy plates which say “U.S. Government” on them.
+Some collectors still have them because government plate circulation was not always as controlled as it is today.
+A state government plate is different; just do not buy, sell, or publicly display plates which say “U.S. Government” on them.

 A run is a series of plates that have something distinct in common.
 The most common kind of run is having one for every year of a particular jurisdiction.
 A birth year run would contain a plate of every state from the year you were born.
 States that use county coding offer the possibility of county runs (one plate per year state, all the same county).
 A run could even be just one state, one year, if the collector were trying to get every kind of plate made for that state, that year (passenger, truck, trailer, etc.).

 - Specific Serial Combinations